 In Turn Down the Heat: Why a 4°C Warmer World Must be Avoided, part of a series of climate change reports, World Bank President Jim Yong Kim reiterated the World Bank’s role as “a leading advocate for ambitious action on climate change.”
 Kim also expressed his “hope that this report shocks us into action.
 Even for those of us already committed to fighting climate change, I hope it causes us to work with much more urgency.”
 President Kim has called for a global movement dedicated to fighting poverty and climate change.
 The CCC MDTF program is deeply invested in this effort.

 Support to World Bank Group operations is the guiding rational for the MDTF’s public engagement.
 The MDTF continues to share experience and technical support across the World Bank Group.

-- Leaders4Climate engages influential and well-known figures to speak out on climate change.
+- Leaders4Climate engages influential and well-known figures in speaking out on climate change;

-- Invest4Climate platform provides an opportunity to further mobilize, coordinate and deliver the finance needed to help countries make the transition to a low-carbon resilient future, while creating jobs and building prosperity.
+- The Invest4Climate platform provides an opportunity to mobilize further, coordinate and deliver the finance needed to help countries make the transition to a low-carbon resilient future while creating jobs and building prosperity.